What is the Best Coping Saw in the UK?

 There is no doubt that the biggest complaint with coping saws is that the blades break too easy.
 The main reason for that is user error.
 People tend to want to get the cutting done quickly, and they push too hard on a very thin blade.
 Some users also over tension the blade, so just be aware of that.

 That said, not all blades are made equally.
 We did our usual research, and according to online buyers, the Eclipse branded coping saw blades are the best.
+Coping saws should be used gently and don't use one if you are in a hurry is our advice.

 These come in a pack of 10 so good value from money as these work out at around 40p per blade.